Having your oesophageal cancer operation

 Some surgeons and anaesthetists prefer to give painkillers into the spine (an epidural) for the first day or so after surgery.
 This usually works really well.
 You have a very thin tube put into your back, into the space that surrounds your spinal cord.
 This is all done while you are under anaesthetic.
 When you wake up, you will find the tube is taped to your back.
 It connects to a pump, which gives you a continuous dose of painkiller.
 Tell your nurse if you are still in pain and they can increase the dose.

 After surgery to any part of the digestive system, the bowel often stops working for a while.
-You will not be able to eat or drink straight away and so you have fluids through a drip to keep you hydrated.
+You will not be able to eat or drink straight away and so you have fluids through a drip.
 You may be allowed to moisten your mouth with small sips of water.

 During your surgery, the surgeon may have put a feeding tube (jejunostomy) into part of your small bowel called the jejunum.
 If so, you may be fed through this tube from about 24 hours after your operation.
 In some cases, it might be necessary to give you nutrition directly into a vein.
 This is called parenteral nutrition.